Skip to content

 A simple bid-hours-vs-actual read on one install.
 The gap on day three is exactly the thing you want to see before you bid the next one, not after.

-Eight hours over on a job you bid at fifty-two is not a rounding error, it is your margin.
+Eight hours over on a job you bid at fifty-two isn't a rounding error, it's your margin.
 Seeing it land on the phases that ran long tells you where to pad the next bid.
 Clox stacks these hours by project as the crew clocks in, so the actual column fills itself.
 For the estimating side of this, the small-crew job-costing angle goes deeper.

 app.getclox.com/reports